-- 5 Engine Accessory Drive Belt Inspection- Inspect the belt for cracks, fraying, wear and proper tension.
-Replace as needed. - 6 Cooling System Service-Drain, flush and refill the system with new or approved recycled coolant conforming to GM Specification 1825M.
+- Chassis Lubrication Lubricate suspension and steering linkage.
+Lubricate the transaxle shift linkage. - 3.
+Tire and Wheel Rotation and Inspection - For proper wear and maximum tire life, rotate your tires following the instructions in this manual.
+See Tires, Inspection & Rotation in the Index.
+Check the tires for uneven wear or damage.
+If you see irregular or premature wear, check the wheel alignment.
+Check for damaged wheels also. - 4.
+Engine Accessory Drive Belt Inspection - Inspect the belt(s) for cracks, fraying, wear and proper tension.
+Replace as needed.
+(Belts can have many small cracks in individual ribs without affecting performance.) - 5.
+Cooling System Service\ Drain, flush and refill the system with new or approved recycled coolant conforming to GM Specification 1825M.
 Keep coolant at the proper mixture as specified.
-See the Index under Coolant.
-This provides proper freeze protection, corrosion inhibitor level and engine operating temperature.
+See Coolant in the Index.
+This provides proper freeze and boil protection, corrosion inhibitor level and maintains proper engine operating temperature.
 Inspect hoses and replace if they are cracked, swollen or deteriorated.
 Clean the outside of the surge tank and air conditioning condenser.